whtsky/Catsup/docs/goodies.rst

     git clone git://path/to/your/repo.git posts
     catsup webhook -p 12580

-.. note:: Catsup webhook is not a daemon process.That means you may need to use Supervisor_ to turn it into daemon.
+.. attention:: Catsup webhook is not a daemon process.That means you may need to use Supervisor_ to turn it into daemon.

 Then configure webhook on GitHub or Bitbucket.
 Here we use GitHub as an example: